simtactics/mysimulation/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 The full text of the license is available within the project repository, accessible through this [provided link](./LICENSE).
-In summary, the GPL-3.0 grants users the freedom to use, modify, and distribute the software, provided that any derivative works are also licensed under the GPL-3.0, ensuring that the software remains free and open source.
-Additionally, it mandates that any modifications made to the original codebase must be disclosed and distributed under the same license terms, promoting transparency and collaboration within the software community.
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

 ## Disclaimer